-David: Right and so, most couples don’t do that.
+David: Right and so … and that … most couples don’t do that.
 We talk about one topic, one time, that’s it.
 Even if it’s a decent conversation, it’s not deep.
 It cannot be deep.
 Who’s got two or three or four hours anyway?
 You’re giving it 30 minutes.
-We’re not made that way, so the second time we talk about something, hey, I was thinkin’ about the movie, thinkin’ about your mother, thinkin’ about one of our kids.
-Thinkin’ about that topic, and I have something more to say, so something more to say that gets you deeper.
+We’re not made that way, so the second time we talk about something, hey, I was thinkin’ about the movie, thinkin’ about your … your mother, thinkin’ about one of our kids.
+Thinkin’ about that topic, I … and I have something more to say, so something more to say that gets you deeper.

 Jim: Okay, so for the guys, just even hearing you list those four things right now, I kinda went, whoa, that’s exhausting.

 David: Oh, it is.
-(Laughter) I’m giving men a huge break here, because the woman may want to respond to everything she says.
+(Laughter) I’m giving men a huge break here, because the woman may want a response toeverythingshe says.
 You can’t do that.
 Life’s too short.
 Why do men die eight years before their wives?
 Because they want to.
-(Laughter) That may edited out.
+(Laughter) That may be edited out.
 (Laughter)

 Jim: And it may not.
 You’re in trouble.

-David: Who knows?
+David: Who … who knows?
 No, because we can’t take all that.
-But now in my system, we’re changing it to, you decide what you want to respond to.
+But now in my … my system, we’re changing it to, you decide what you want to respond to.
 Unless I tell you this is important to me, I need to have a response.

 Jim: Okay, so that’s three of the four.
 What’s that fourth step in the four-step process?

-David: The fourth step in my mind is centered on the man, whoever the clam is.
+David: The four … the fourth step in my mind is … is centered on the man, whoever the clam is.
 And they have to be intentional.
-They have to then remember what is said, reflect first.
+They have to then remember what is said.
+Reflect first.
 Reflect what is being said, so there’s a connection.
 And then the things I’m gonna respond to, I do have to write down or I’m gonna forget them.
 If I’m a clam, I will forget it by tomorrow.
 I’ll forget it 10 minutes from now.
 I gotta jot this down.

 See, love is intentional.
 It’s not just, gosh, we’re in love.
 Our relationship is the greatest.
 We never work at it.
-Nobody has a relationship like that after you get married, so I have to be intentional.
+Nobody has a relationship like that-- after you get married, so I have to be intentional.
 Can you imagine?
-And we’ve had this experience, the blonde and I.
+And we’ve had this experience, the blonde and I, when I come back—

-John: That’s your affectionate term for your wife, Mrs. Clarke, whom we’ve never met, but we hope to someday.
+John: Whom we’ve never met, but we hope to someday.